The Medicare Part D Prescription Drug Benefit

-Only a small share of PDPs nationwide will offer the standard drug benefit in 2014, as in previous years.
-The majority of PDPs (53%) charge a deductible, with 49% charging the full amount ($310).
-Most plans charge tiered copayments for covered drugs rather than 25% coinsurance and a substantial majority of PDPs use specialty tiers for high-cost medications.
-And most PDPs (76%) will not offer additional gap coverage in 2013 beyond what is required under the standard benefit.
-Additional gap coverage, when offered, is generally limited to generic drugs only (not brands).
+In 2018, almost half (46%) of plans will offer basic Part D benefits (although no plans will offer the defined standard benefit), while 54% will offer enhanced benefits, similar to 2017.
+Most PDPs (63%) will charge a deductible, with 52% of all PDPs charging the full amount ($405).
+Most plans have shifted to charging tiered copayments or varying coinsurance amounts for covered drugs rather than a uniform 25% coinsurance rate, and a substantial majority of PDPs use specialty tiers for high-cost medications.
+Two-thirds of PDPs (65%) will not offer additional gap coverage in 2018 beyond what is required under the standard benefit.
+Additional gap coverage, when offered, has been typically limited to generic drugs only (not brands).

-The ACA gradually lowers out-of-pocket costs in the coverage gap.
-Enrollees in plans with no additional gap coverage in 2014 will pay 47.5% of the total cost of brands and 72% of the total cost of generics in the gap until they reach the catastrophic coverage limit.
+The 2010 Affordable Care Act gradually lowers out-of-pocket costs in the coverage gap by providing enrollees with a 50% manufacturer discount on the total cost of their brand-name drugs filled in the gap and additional plan payments for brands and generics.
+In 2018, Part D enrollees in plans with no additional gap coverage will pay 35% of the total cost of brands and 44% of the total cost of generics in the gap until they reach the catastrophic coverage threshold.
 Medicare will phase in additional subsidies for brands and generic drugs, ultimately reducing the beneficiary coinsurance rate in the gap to 25% by 2020.

 Enrollment in Medicare drug plans is voluntary, with the exception of beneficiaries who are dually eligible for both Medicare and Medicaid and certain other low-income beneficiaries who are automatically enrolled in a PDP if they do not choose a plan on their own.
 Unless beneficiaries have drug coverage from another source that is at least as good as standard Part D coverage (“creditable coverage”), they face a penalty equal to 1% of the national average premium for each month they delay enrollment.